This is a contributed post from our partners at 8x8.

 For centers to operate smoothly, contact center managers oversee that their teams leave customers satisfied.
 To do this, they monitor key metrics to assess the performance of their employees, find pain points and improve center operations.

-Metrics are vital to all aspects of business, from tracking customer retention to AOV meaning, they can be used in pretty much any situation.
+Metrics are vital to all aspects of business, from tracking customer retention to AOV, and they can be used in pretty much any situation.

 By picking the right combination of metrics, managers can collect meaningful data to make successful changes.